input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/develop/nodes/mithril-aggregator.md

 GENESIS_VERIFICATION_KEY=$(wget -q -O - **YOUR_GENESIS_VERIFICATION_KEY**) RUN_INTERVAL=60000 NETWORK=**YOUR_CARDANO_NETWORK** ./mithril-aggregator genesis import
 ```

-## Release the build and run the binary 'era' command
+## Building for release and running the binary 'era' command

 Build in release mode using the default configuration: